GlennVL-AP/cpp-programming-slides/slides/session_6/index.md

 Note:

-* We construct a B object (which first calls the parent constructor A() and then runs B's contructor).
+* We construct a B object (which first calls the parent constructor A() and then runs B's constructor).
 * When the object goes out-of-scope, we expect the destructor of B to be called (which should first run its own code and then call the ~A() destructor).
 * But since we call the destructor through a pointer to A and the A destructor is not virtual, only ~A() is called.
 * <https://compiler-explorer.com/z/8fzGvdxas>